-When we talk about preventive care, exercise, medical checkups, and healthy eating come to mind.
-However, dental and vision exams are a couple of the easiest preventative measures to take.
+When we talk about preventive care, exercise, medical checkups, and vision exams are a couple of the easiest preventative measures to take.

 These check-ups can uncover the early signs of some of the worst diseases, making it beneficial for the employee and cost effective to the employer to utilize these benefits regularly.